-- the Second Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%. - the Third Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%. - the Fourth Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%.
+•the Second Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%.

+•the Third Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%.

+•the Fourth Investor shall be entitled to designate up to one individual as a director nominee for so long as such Investor's Debt Exchange Common Share Percentage is at least 5.0%.

 The Second Investor, Third Investor and Fourth Investor initially nominated Alexander Shoghi, Zachary Arrick and Marco D'Attanasio, respectively, as members of the Board.
 Mr. D'Attanasio resigned from the Board effective as of September 15, 2022 and Mr. Arrick resigned from the Board effective as of February 21, 2023.
-Pursuant to the IRA, both the Third Investor and Fourth Investor are entitled to appoint directors to fill the vacancies created by the resignations of Mr. D'Attanasio and Mr. Arrick.
+On April 20, 2023, John Paterson was appointed to our Board.
+Mr. Paterson was nominated as a replacement director for Mr. D'Attanasio by the Investor that initially nominated Mr. D'Attanasio.
+On March 9, 2024, Mr. Paterson resigned as a member of our Board, audit committee and nominating and corporate governance committee.
+The directors appointed by the Secured Lenders and Consenting Unsecured Lenders will serve as our directors until our next annual general meeting of shareholders or until their successors are duly elected or appointed.
+Pursuant to the IRA, the Third Investor and Fourth Investor are entitled to each appoint a director to fill the vacancies created by the resignation of Messers.
+Arrick and Paterson, respectively.
 As of the date hereof, such vacancies have not been filled.